rosalbamonterrosas/to-do-list/README.md

 Click on the menu icon at the top right side of the app to display all of the other possible functions.
 These functions include: delete all items, delete completed items, delete to do items, mark all as completed, mark all as to do, and sort a-z.

 ### Counters
-There are three counters at the top of the app to show the number of entries within each of the following three categories: all items, to do items, and completed items.
+There are three counters at the top of the app that display the number of entries within each of the following three categories: all items, to do items, and completed items.

 ### Local Storage
 Each change made in the app is saved to the local storage.
 The browser loads the contents of the local storage each time the browser opens the app.